BUTANE-Smart-Chain/Butane-docs/docs/use/Interact-with-dApps/index.md

 Before engaging with dApps, it is important to have a wallet with some BBC tokens.
 If you have not installed a wallet, please visit our [wallet's](./../use/wallet) section to select an appropriate wallet.
-If you do not have any BBC tokens, you can acquire them by reading the [Onramp to Butane](../transfer-tokens/index.md#onramp-to-evmos) strategies.
+If you do not have any BBC tokens, you can acquire them by reading the [Onramp to Butane](../transfer-tokens/index.md#onramp-to-Butane) strategies.

 <!-- add link to [dApps](../intro#what-are-dapps) -->

-You can start by using the Butane dApps that are built and maintained by the Butane core development team or use our [Ecosystem Page](https://evmos.org/ecosystem) to browse through the rich ecosystem of dApps on Evmos.
+You can start by using the Butane dApps that are built and maintained by the Butane core development team or use our [Ecosystem Page](https://butane.tech/) to browse through the rich ecosystem of dApps on Butane.

 ## Queries and Transactions